openarchmodel/spec/document/core/intro/overview.rst

 **Architecture Query Language**
 The Architecture Query Language (AQL) is a domain-specific language (DSL) designed for querying and manipulating the architecture model.
 It supports creation, updating, deletion, and retrieval of architectural data, providing a structured approach to model management.
 AQL is inspired by SQL, offering a familiar syntax that minimizes the learning curve for developers and ensures seamless adoption within existing workflows.

+.. _extension:

+**Extensions**
+Extensions are modular add-ons to the system designed to enhance its functionality and adaptability.
+They achieve this by either extending the capabilities of existing models or introducing entirely new models to the architecture.
+Extensions allow for system customization without altering the core framework, enabling seamless integration of additional features or workflows.
+They are often developed to address specific requirements, provide scalability, or support future enhancements, ensuring that the system remains flexible and capable of evolving alongside organizational needs.
+Additionally, extensions can interact with the core components and other extensions through well-defined interfaces, maintaining consistency and reliability within the overall system.